PLLUG/protomorph-bg/README.md

 2. [**google/roboto**](https://github.com/google/roboto) - The Roboto family of fonts

 3. [**mitchcurtis/slate**](https://github.com/mitchcurtis/slate) - Pixel Art Editor(Collapsible panels and color scheme used from this project)

+## FlatBuffers

+To compile a program,  you need connect Flatbuffer library.
+You can do this by editing flatbuffers.pri file or add arguments to qmake

+<pre><code>FLATBUFFERS_INCLUDE_DIR - directory where flatbuffers include files are located
+FLATBUFFERS_LIB_DIR - directory where flatbuffers libs are located FLATC_SCHEME_FILES - list of flatbuffers schema files used to generate headers
+</pre></code>

+Example:
+<pre><code>FLATBUFFERS_INCLUDE_DIR=D:/MSYS2_Commander/msys64/mingw64/include
+FLATBUFFERS_LIB_DIR=D:/MSYS2_Commander/msys64/mingw64/lib</pre></code>

 ## Our support